vesuxyz/docs/docs/users/index.md

-# User Guide
+# User Guides

 Learn how to use the Vesu protocol on Starknet.
-This guide explains how to connect your wallet, supply assets, borrow against collateral, and use Multiply to increase exposure.

-Vesu is a permissionless lending platform built for DeFi users and developers.
+The sections includes guides about the following actions:

-Learn more about:
+- Connecting your wallet
-– Connecting your wallet
+- Deposits & withdrawals
-– Deposits & withdrawals
+- Borrowing against a collateral
-– Borrowing against a collateral
+- Using Multiply
-– Using Multiply
+- Managing risk & rewards
-– Managing risk & rewards
+- Claim rewards

-For direct access to the app, visit [vesu.xyz](https://vesu.xyz/).
+Visit [vesu.xyz](https://vesu.xyz/) for direct access to the app.